 Some time ago ultrasound made a small revolution in the medicine.
 Today, it has another one chance make the same with using the augmented reality.
 Already a few AR software companies developed handy ultrasound scanner, which with the help of smart glasses work as a traditional one.
 It is hard to overestimate the usefulness of this technology.
 Especially when we talk about using it in the developing countries, in military medicine (on the battlefields) and even in the ambulance.

-Another one way improve patients’ knowledge is to encourage them with the AR.
+Another way to improve patient’s knowledge is to encourage them with the AR.
 The augmented reality gives the opportunity to display drug information in the understandable and memorable form.
 Marker-based augmented reality provides patients with the 3D model of medicaments, their mains functions and how they work inside the body.

 Benefits for the patients

-- Reduce the risks associated with minimal invasive surgery.
+- Reduce the risks associated with minimally invasive surgery.
 Monitors, displaying vital statistics and images being delivered by an endoscopic camera, could be replaced by AR smart glasses.

 - Better informed decisions about the right treatment and illness prevention.
 Futures parents may use AR for educational purposes to prepare themselves.
 Although AR apps cannot yet find diseases and symptoms, such mobile apps offer the opportunity to understand how our body works better.